-For example, Lesion A is going to result in more weakness than Lesion B because more neural pathways are going to be interrupted.
+In contrast, an incomplete injury results in some degree of movement and/or sensation being spared below the level of injury, as some neural connections at the level of injury remain intact.
+For example, looking at the picture above, Lesion A is going to result in more weakness than Lesion B because more neural pathways are going to be interrupted.

 SCI patients with less severe quadriplegia may be able to move their arms and hands with weakness, while those with more severe quadriplegia may not be able to move their arms at all.

-Spinal cord injury rehabilitative therapies generally consist of physical and occupational therapy.
+Rehabilitation for quadriplegia after spinal cord injury consists of physical and occupational therapy.

 Occupational therapy will teach you how to adjust to everyday life with an SCI by focusing on activities of daily living like eating, toileting, and grooming.

 Those with more severe quadriplegia will likely need a caregiver to help them with these activities, while those with less severe quadriplegia may be able to regain independence by strengthening their bodies, learning how to use adaptive tools, and learning specific ways to move to accomplish these daily tasks.